amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 A `macro` clause [defines a new macro](../macros/defining_macros.md).
 When the macro declaration uses a name, an error must be signaled if it already appears in the exported macro array.

-#### `export`

-An `export` clause declares a name for an existing macro and appends the macro to the macro table.
-* If the reference to the existing macro is followed by a name, the existing macro is appended to the exported macro array with the latter name instead of the original name, if any.
-  In this way, an anonymous macro can be given a name.
-  An error must be signaled if that name already appears in the exported macro array.
-* If the reference to the existing macro is followed by `null`, the macro is appended to the exported macro array without a name, regardless of whether the macro has a name.
-* If the reference to the existing macro is anonymous, the macro is appended to the exported macro array without a name.
-* When the reference to the existing macro uses a name, the name and macro are appended to the exported macro
-  array.
-An error must be signaled if that name already appears in the exported macro array.

 #### Module names in `macros`
 A module name appends all exported macros from the module to the exported macro array.